-Arapahoe Community College will build the $40 million campus on a 14-acre site in northern Castle Rock, near The Meadows.
+Arapahoe Community College is building a $40 million campus on a 14-acre site.
 The two-phase project will consist of two buildings up to 54,000 square feet.
-Phase one is expected to open in fall 2019.
-Groundbreaking is set for May 2018.
+Phase one opened in August 2019.

 Castle Rock’s Town Council agreed to make an in-kind investment of $3 million over three to five years.
-The in-kind investment includes reimbursement of permit and fees for campus buildings and some site improvement such as utilities, grading and parking.
+The in-kind investment includes some site improvement such as utilities, grading and parking.

-Colorado State University will lease space at the campus.
-CSU faculty and students will also be able to perform research, get internship opportunities, and complete hands-on project work at the new campus.
+Colorado State University leases space at the campus.
+CSU faculty and students can perform research, get internship opportunities and complete hands-on project work at the new campus.